Soon, another class of medical billing specialists will complete their medical billing classes online with the Allen School

 We’ve all heard them.
 Seemingly solid tips on how to land the gig of your dreams.
 “Don’t send your resume out during the holiday season because HR is slackened off at the holidays.
 Wait ’til January and start your hunt again in earnest.”
 Or my favorite, “It’s not what you know, it’s who

-you know!”
 Well, it would seem this advice is nothing more than well-worn hogwash.
 According to an article published in US News and World Report

 , the holiday season is among the best